single-spa/single-spa.js.org/docs/migrating-react-tutorial.md

 ## Step Two: Register the Application

-Now that we have prepped our `index.js` file to act as our `single-spa config`, we can begin to register the application.
+Now that we have prepared `index.js` to function as our `single-spa config`, we can begin to register the application.
 It is required to [register applications](https://single-spa.js.org/docs/configuration.html#registering-applications) with single-spa.
 This enables single-spa to know how and when to bootstrap, mount and unmount an application.

 In order to register an application with single-spa we call the `registerApplication()` api and include the application [name](single-spa-config.md#application-name), a [loadingFunction](single-spa-config.md#loading-function-or-application) and an [activityFunction](single-spa-config.md#activity-function).